Neunerlei/dbg/README.md

   functionality.
 Each callback will receive $hookType, $callingFunction and $givenArguments as arguments.
 - postHooks: (callable|array) | Same as "preHooks" but run after the debug output.
 - consolePassword: (string|NULL) default: NULL | If set the phpConsole will require this value as password before printing the console output to the browser.
 - logDir: (string|NULL) default: NULL | If set, the logFile() function will dump the logfile to the given director.
 Make sure it exists and is writable by the webserver!
+- editorFileFormat (string|NULL) default: null | Can be used to create clickable links to be opened in your IDE of choice.
+Can be either a formatting pattern like "phpstorm://open?file=%f&line=%l", or one of the predefined values: sublime, textmate, emacs, macvim, phpstorm, phpstorm-remotecall, idea, vscode, vscode-insiders, vscode-remote, vscode-insiders-remote, vscodium, atom, nova, netbeans or xdebug

 ## Functions